shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 - Can be referenced through their addresses.
 ### Macro Functions
 - Expanded by pre-processor.
-- Expression evaluated more than onece.
+- Expression evaluated more than once.
 - Don't follow strict datatyping.
 - Harder to debug.
 - Text replacement everytime.